jckarter/clay/doc/language-reference.md

     Function -> PatternGuard?
 Visibility?
 CodegenAttribute?
                 Identifier Arguments ReturnSpec?
 FunctionBody

 The simplest form of function definition creates a new function symbol with a single overload.
-These definitions consist of the new function's name, followed by a list of [arguments], an optional list of [return types], and the [function body].
+These definitions consist of the new function's name, followed by a list of [arguments](#arguments), an optional list of [return types](#returntypes), and the [function body](#functionbody).
 If the return types are omitted, they are inferred from the function body.
-Function definitions may also use [visibility modifiers] and/or [pattern guards].
+Function definitions may also use [visibility modifiers](#visibilitymodifiers) and/or [pattern guards](#patternguards).

     // Examples
     hello() { println(helloString()); }